 Watch: Behind the Scenes of 'Jurassic World' in 'Today Show' Report

 Director Colin Trevorrow boldly admitted that some of the plot rumors about Jurassic World were true when some information leaked online recently.
 And now we get to check out some of the fully functional theme park from where the sequel's title is derived.
 "The Today Show" was given access to the set where the reporter spoke to Trevorrow, along with stars Chris Pratt, Bryce Dallas Howard, Ty Simpkins and Nick Robinson.
 We don't really see them doing much else beyond what has been revealed in first look photos online, but we do get to see some of the theme park, including dinosaur strollers.
 Plus, Pratt teases the new attraction used to get theme park goers interested again, before everything goes wrong.
-Watch it!
+Take a look.

 Jurassic World is directed by Colin Trevorrow (Safety Not Guaranteed), who rewrote the script with Derek Connolly from an earlier draft by Rick Jaffa & Amanda Silver (Rise of the Planet of the Apes, Dawn of the Planet of the Apes).
 No plot details are available yet, but the film has been said to feature a new operational dinosaur theme park, just as John Hammond imagined over 20 years ago.
 The cast includes Chris Pratt, Bryce Dallas Howard, Nick Robinson, Jake Johnson, Ty Simpkins, Vincent D'Onofrio, Irrfan Khan and B.D.
 Wong, reprising his original role from Jurassic Park.
 Universal Pictures releases the film June 12th, 2015.

 Im fairly excited to see the dinosaurs rampaging through the park with thousands of visitors to eat.